-The Department of Planning and Landscape Architecture builds upon and expand our commitment to applied research, service learning and community-based pedagogy in the spirit of the Wisconsin Idea.
-Department activities include student and faculty engagement with communities through service learning and applied projects.
+The Department of Planning and Landscape Architecture is built upon a commitment to applied research, service learning and community-based pedagogy in the spirit of the Wisconsin Idea.
+Department activities include student and faculty engagement with communities through service learning and applied research and service projects.
 Several examples are included here.

 - Capstone projects for current BSLA and BS major programs.
 BSLA seniors take on an individual yearlong capstone project with a community partner.
 These average about 18 per year and serve municipalities, agencies, nonprofits and communities throughout the State of WI and beyond, including Troy Communities, City of Milwaukee, City of Madison, UniverCity Year initiative, UW System, and more.
-BS majors will complete a one-semester capstone project.
 Capstone projects have occurred in more than 75% of Wisconsin's counties and with other organizations and tribal governments.
 For the 2017-2018 Capstone project, the Landscape Architecture program was able to accommodate 13 projects that include communities in Kaukana, WI; St. Louis, MO; Grantsburg, WI; Rusk County, WI; Racine, WI; and Wausau, WI.
 To be considered for the 2018-2019 Capstone Project, communities, organizations, etc., can send an email to Eric Schuchardt.

 - MSLA Graduate Workshops and Labs.
-Most of these courses involve theory, concepts and processes that are then applied to problems facing national, state and local agencies and groups.
+These courses involve theory, concepts and processes that are applied to problems facing national, state and local agencies and groups.
 Examples of collaborations include the National Park Service, Natural Heritage Land Trust, The Nature Conservancy, WI DNR, Fitchburg Center, Inc., other land trusts and conservancies, Department of Public Health, neighborhood associations and other community based organizations.

 - URPL Graduate Workshop.
 As a requirement of the MS URPL, second year graduate students enroll in a semester-long workshop addressing a community planning issue.
 Recent projects have addressed non-motorized transportation, housing, land use, water quality, community and economic development, and more.
 Recent partners include the City of Monona, Marathon County, City of Fitchburg, Southwestern Wisconsin Regional Planning Commission, Wisconsin DNR, Jefferson County, and more recently, Sauk City and Prairie-du-Sac!

 - Client-centered community-based partnerships.
 Recent project partners for junior-level Landscape Architecture courses (LA365, LA351, LA451) include: International Crane Foundation, Schlitz Audubon Nature Center (Milwaukee), Sixteenth Street Community Health Centers (Milwaukee), Franklin Elementary School (Madison), The Rudin House – Frank Lloyd Wright Historic Site (Madison), St. James Preschool (Madison), UW Facilities Planning and Management (Madison), Capital Area Regional Planning Commission (CARPC), City of Madison Department of Planning and Community and Economic Development, Fitchburg Center, Inc. and the City of Fitchburg's Mayors Office.